- IRS Provides Relief for Opportunity Zone Investors in Light of COVID-19 Pandemic

 2. Opportunity Zone Properties Straddling Non-Opportunity Zone Areas

-Owners can receive tax benefits if the majority of the property lies within an O-Zone.
+Owners can receive tax benefits if the majority of the property lies within an Opportunity Zone.

 3. Rules Regarding Reinvestment and Commercial Real Estate Tax

 In the October 2018 regulations, investors originally inserted a 31-month ‘safe harbor’ period.
-During this period, an investor was able to invest in Opportunity Funds (O-Funds) before fully investing into real estate.
+During this period, an investor was able to invest in Opportunity Funds (OFs) before fully investing in real estate.
 The new regulations add a business development aspect which will also benefit from the 31-month safe harbor.

-What’s more, qualified O-Funds will now be given a one-year grace period.
-Within this time frame, investors may sell assets and reinvest proceeds into other Opportunity Zone investments.
-This new rule reduces investors’ risk by giving them more time to make good investment choices.
-It also increases flexibility by allowing investors a full year to sell assets and then reinvest those funds without tax penalties.
+Before the COVID-19 pandemic, qualified QOFs had a one-year grace period.
+Within this time frame, investors had to sell assets and reinvest proceeds into other Opportunity Zone investments.
+Added protections under Coronavirus emergency declarations will reduce investors’ risk by giving them more time to make good investment choices.
+It also increases flexibility by allowing investors up to two years to sell assets and then reinvest those funds without tax penalties.

 4. Vacant Properties